Window cleaners clean windows and other glass in shops, schools, offices, hospitals and homes.

 - look after cleaning equipment

-Window cleaners who specialise in cleaning windows on tall buildings also set up industrial access ropes, scaffolding and rigging, and use these to access difficult-to-reach windows.
+Window cleaners who clean windows on tall buildings also set up ropes, scaffolding or work platforms.

 Skills and knowledge

-Those cleaning windows of tall buildings need skill working with ropes and setting up scaffolding and rigging.
+Those who clean windows of tall buildings need skills in working with ropes and setting up scaffolding.

-- work on the inside and outside of schools, offices, houses, shops and hospitals
+- work inside and outside buildings such as shops, offices, houses and hospitals

 There are no specific secondary education requirements to become a window cleaner.